gregormaclaine/LeagueAnnouncements/README.md

 ```
 /track_many {users} - Bulk track multiple users (player#tag,player2#tag2...)

-/checker_status - Get information about the automatic checker
+/autochecker status - Get information about the automatic checker
+/autochecker pause - Pauses the automatic checker
+/autochecker unpause - Unpauses the automatic checker
+/autochecker start - Restarts the checker if it has shutdown due to an error
 ```

 ## Running the bot: